www.boardintelligence.com How to write a great Business case webbanner

 Define the issue in practical terms that show its importance.
 Relating it to relevant business risks, opportunities, or compliance pressures builds urgency.
 The clearer the requirement, the easier it is for others to understand the value.

-Strong cases connect directly to organizational priorities.
-Linking your proposal to strategy, KPIs, or mission shows alignment.
-Decision-makers prefer to approve initiatives that clearly advance stated objectives.
+Make sure your proposal connects directly to what your organization prioritizes.
+Link it to strategy, key performance indicators, or mission to show alignment.
+Decision-makers approve initiatives that clearly help achieve stated objectives.

 Question 2: What is the ask of your reader?